robbintt/twilight-imperium-monte-carlo/README.md

 =============================
 1. The name can be whatever you want.
 2. The filename should be something easy to remember.
 3. The "loss priority" recommends what should get hit first.
 Leftmost dies first.
-Any unit not on this listwill be randomly killed after the whole "loss priority" list has been exhausted.
+Any unit not on this list will be randomly killed after the whole "loss priority" list has been exhausted.
 4. Generally set "hit priotity" to "sustain". sustain/protect signifies whether multi-hit ships sustain before the hit prioritization list comes into effect.
 More information is below in Additional notes.

 ====================